spryker/spryker-docs/docs/scos/user/intro-to-spryker/contribute-to-the-documentation/style-formatting-general-rules.md

 {% info_block infoBox "Info" %}

-Please note that Spryker documentation is written in US English.
+Note that Spryker documentation is written in US English.

 {% endinfo_block %}